Colorado Foxes

 The Colorado Foxes were a professional men's soccer club originally based in Commerce City, Colorado, that played in the American Professional Soccer League (APSL) and USL A-League.
 Founded in 1990, the club moved to San Diego, California in 1998 and became the San Diego Flash, and later San Diego F.C., before folding in 2001.
 The club won the 1992 Professional Cup, and back-to-back APSL titles in 1992 and 1993.

+In 2026, the Boulder United re-branded as the Colorado Foxes for the upcoming Major League Indoor Soccer 2026-27 season, though it has no connection to the original Foxes.

 History

 Commerce City (1990–1997)

 The Foxes won two APSL titles, in 1992 and 1993.
 In 1992 they won the regular season as well as the Professional Cup, giving them a minor treble.
 The Foxes defeated English Premier League side Norwich City F.C.
 3–2 in a Four Nations Cup exhibition match on July 18, 1993, placing third in the tournament.
 They had previously lost to 1.
 FC Kaiserslautern of Germany.
 The team also hosted a 1996 benefit match in Montoursville, Pennsylvania, for the victims of TWA Flight 800; the Foxes defeated the Atlanta Ruckus 3–0 at a local football stadium.

 When Major League Soccer started and the Colorado Rapids became the region's premier team, the Foxes tried unsuccessfully to compete in the same market for two years.
 The club was acquired by Yan Skwara and Sam Kaloustian in December 1997 and immediately relocated to San Diego, California, becoming the San Diego Flash.